AOL83/rock-paper-scissors-lizards-spok-2/README.md

 The .score class is used to set the width, text-align, line-height, background, color, and border-radius properties of the score card.
 The .score > span class is used to set the font-size, padding, and text-transform properties of the score card.

-Overall, the code is a CSS stylesheet that controls the visual design and layout of my webpage.
+This code is a CSS stylesheet that controls the visual design and layout of my webpage.
 The CSS styles are applied to the HTML elements of the webpage, including the background color, background image, font size, padding, border, and layout.
 The CSS stylesheet uses various CSS properties and techniques such as the use of classes, ids, and animations to create a visually appealing and responsive webpage.

 Now for my JavaScript this is a JavaScript file that creates a Rock, Paper, Scissors, Lizard, Spock game.
 The game includes an audio player, a clock, a modal with game rules, and an interactive game page where players can select their move and play against the computer.